Automation12 min read

 Comparison Summary

-Verdict: If you're confident this is a 5+ year automation opportunity, buying saves ~$45K total.
-If you want flexibility or have capital constraints, RaaS is worth the $27.5K premium for peace of mind and optionality.
+Verdict: If you are confident this is a 5+ year automation opportunity, buying saves ~$45K total.
+If you want flexibility or have capital constraints, RaaS is worth the premium for peace of mind and optionality.

 FAQ: Robotics as a Service

 Q1: Can I cancel my RaaS contract early?
-Yes, but there's usually a 15-30% penalty on remaining contract value.
+Yes, but there is usually a 15–30% penalty on remaining contract value.
 Some providers offer month-to-month after an initial 12-month lock-in.
 Always negotiate exit clauses.

 Q2: Who owns the data my robot generates?
 You do.
 However, vendors may aggregate anonymized performance data for benchmarking.
 Read the contract carefully and negotiate IP terms if your process is proprietary.